 - If your parking space does not have a stall number, then the best way to prevent this from happening to you is to memorize a landmark to use as a reference point.
 Even if you have a stall number, a landmark will help you find your car faster.

 - Also, remember that a landmark like "the bush" or "the lamppost" is not very useful unless you are dealing with a poorly lit and/or landscaped lot.

 - Advice: If your car has a remote alarm, use it.
 That way you find your car in no time and you get a use for those things.
-Many such devices will make a fairly polite tweet or similar noise and flash the lights to aid the user in locating the car without annoying others in the area.
+Many such devices will, if you press the "lock" button, make a fairly polite tweet or similar noise and/or flash the lights to aid the user in locating the car without annoying others in the area.